 Note

-In case Contingent Workforce Management has also been implemented in your Employee Central instance, select on the Pending Hires screen from the Drafts (#) drop-down value Drafts (#), to obtain the list of existing saved draft records of new employees.
+Depending on the configuration in your instance, you might need to select Drafts (#) from the Drafts (#) drop-down to obtain the list.

 Choose the Hire button located to the left of the name of the pending hire for whom you want to continue entering rehiring data.
 You are directed to the Add New Employee screen, where you can continue entering rehiring data.